Dornagol/Dornagol/README.md

 I'm a passionate student at 42, crafting web applications and exploring blockchain technology.
 I am deeply passionate about entrepreneurship and currently focusing on:

 - 🎯 System programming in C
+- 🦀 Learning Rust for blockchain, data and many other
 - 🐧 Linux environment (Arch) enthusiast

 <div align="center">